davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 ## Step 1: Install VirtualBox.

 In this step, we go to the official Oracle VirtualBox website and install the VirtualBox.
 My host machine is Windows, so I downloaded the Windows version.
 You can select yours based on the machine you have.
-Once the .exe file is downloaded, you can double-click it and go over a simple installation process.
+Once the .exe file is downloaded, double-click it and go over a simple installation process.

 ## Step 2: Install and set up virtual machines.